 Alternatively, many of us have an incessant need to always make the ‘right’ decision.
 Our perfectionist society has not made this gnawing necessity any easier to overcome, as we have become conditioned to fear making a mistake and worse yet, fail.

-Regardless of the reason, there are many causes to decision paralysis.
+Regardless of the reason, there are many causes of decision paralysis.
 Therefore, not only is it important to focus on what causes it, but also on how to manage it, and eventually prevent ‘decision-making stagnation.’

 Strategies for Overcoming Decision Paralysis